 *What is an agriturismo?
 A combination of the words for “agriculture” and “tourism” in Italian — It is a farm-stay, but it’s also much, much more.
 Typically, an agriturismo is an independently-owned farm that the owners have decided to use partially for accommodation purposes, in a way similar to English or American bed and breakfasts.
 One of the best parts of staying in a traditional agriturismo?
 The food.
 An Italian agriturismo will usually serve guests food that was prepared from raw materials – vegetables, fruit, eggs, meat, and often wine and olive oil – produced on the farm or from other local merchants.

 Hotels are subject to availability.
 In case a particular hotel is fully booked for your desired dates, we will replace it with a hotel of equal value and quality level.
 We will provide exact accommodation details to you upon booking confirmation.

-Breakfast is included every day, as well as one dinner (Day 6).
-Packed lunches can be pre-ordered at the accommodations or you can buy products from local shops.
-For dinner, you will usually have plenty of options at the villages you are staying in.
+Breakfast is included every day, as well as one dinner on day 6.
+Packed lunches can be pre-ordered at the accommodations, or you can buy products from local shops.
+For dinner, you will usually have plenty of options in the villages you are staying in.
 Throughout the trip, there are plenty of opportunities to taste both the great local food and a wide array of prestigious wines of the region.